-- If there are failed records, all the data for the first failed record will be shown.
-When the “Retry 1st Failed Record” is clicked, this record will be retried.
+- If there are failed records, all the data for the first failed record is shown.
+When the “Retry 1st Failed Record” is clicked, this record is retried.

 Assess if the error is record related or batch related.
 It will almost always be record related, but if the error has to do with locked rows or the batch size being to big it’s batch related.
 If it’s record related: